nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## File Upload Init

-### Description
+### FileUploadInit

 We send this to a peer via a 'F' connection to tell them that we want to start uploading a file.
-The token is the same as the one previously included in the TransferRequest message.
+The token is the same as the one previously included in the [TransferRequest](#peer-code-40) peer message.

-### Function Names

-  - Nicotine+: FileUploadInit

-### Data Order
+#### Data Order

   - Send
       - **uint32** <ins>token</ins>